openstax/napkin-notes/phil/functional-programming.md

     return A
 ```

-But now, if you need to sort by last name you would have to copy most of the code and change one line.
-Instead...
+But now, if you need to sort by last name you would have to copy most of the code and change one line (the line containing `.firstName`.

+Instead, you can create a comparator function (`C`) that encapsulates the comparison and write a generic `insertionSort` that uses the comparator:

 ```